beeva-valentinquintas/style-detector/README.md

 ```
 python main.py
 ```
-Your API id running on port 5000
+Your API is running on port 5000

 #### Endpoints